i2p/i2p.firefox/README.md

 Build Dependencies:
 -------------------

+**SHORTCUT:** All the build artifacts can be produced by the description in the `.yaml` files in `.github/workflows`.
+These can be run on Github's infrastructure, or on a local(Windows) PC using https://github.com/nektos/act.
+Doing things this way deals with all the dependency issues that Windows doesn't really give you a good way to deal with automatically.
+It also guarantees that the same base container and environment gets used for every build no matter what machine it runs on.
+I highly recommend you use either Github CI or `nektos/act` for dev builds of this software, as it **automates literally every one of the steps**.
+CI-based builds follow the `WSL` version of the instructions.

 To build this, you will need the following software packages (all available in Debian and Ubuntu, see WSL section below):